-Fully Funded Washington DC Solar Solutionary Program for High Schools 2021 – 2022
+Fully Funded Washington DC Solar Solutionary Program for High Schools 2022 (Winter and Spring)

 Applications are open for high school teachers in the Greater Washington D.C. area (focus regions include D.C. proper, Columbia and Frederick, MD) interested in participating in a fully funded hands-on STEM project for their classrooms.

 The program targets grade 9-12 teachers and learning will focus on the science of solar, climate change, global energy access, and innovation.